cjacks04/cjacks04.github.io/_includes/seeprojects.md

   </div>
   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
           <div class="title" style="color:black;font-weight: normal;">Coupling deliberation and digital crowdsourcing to amplify and engage marginalized communities in co-creating solutions for carbon-dioxide policies (2022-Current)</div>
-      <div class="author" style="color:dimgrey;font-weight: normal;">Despite well-documented disparities in climate’s impact on communities of color, these communities’ voices are not represented equally in the social and the digital discussions due to digital, social, and political communication barriers.
-Using carbon-dioxide policy as a case study, this project aims to tackle this broad research question: How can we couple deliberation and digital crowdsourcing designs to engage and amplify the voices of communities of color in carbon-dioxide policymaking?</div>
+      <div class="author" style="color:dimgrey;font-weight: normal;">This project focuses on the unequal and unaddressed impact of climate change on communities of color, emphasizing the need for climate justice.
+It highlights the underrepresentation of these communities in social and digital discussions due to communication barriers.
+Using carbon-dioxide policy as a case study, the project aims to answer the research question: "How can deliberation and digital crowdsourcing designs be used to engage and amplify the voices of communities of color in carbon-dioxide policymaking?"</div>
     </div>

   </div>